Are you brave enough to create your own Wedding Invitations?

 If you have strict colours you want to stick with, you’ll need to bear in mind that some papers will alter how your printed colours appear.
 Choices like latte-coloured Kraft, the metallic Sirio Pearl paper range and creamy Acquerello will all slightly alter your printed colours, so make sure you’re aware before you order!

 You can add matching Printed Envelopes to your order for swift posting and if you really want to push the boat out, we recommend adding some Wedding Stickers to your order, for a classical seal that shows you both value the smaller details.
 Why not delight guests with Envelope liners too?

 Fancy your own finishes?
-You can order your invites on unfinished flat sheets and trim, fold and finish them at home, for those tailored, personal touches only you can give.
+You can order your invites on Unfinished flat sheets and trim, fold and finish them at home, for those tailored, personal touches only you can give.
 (And, they’re now available with Foiling too!)